wayneburlingame/_A_Portfolio_in_Jekyll/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Markdown & editing pages

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Lookup markdown cheatsheet and start testing and tinkering.
+Pretty FUN STUFF! :)